GoogleCloudPlatform/cloud-sql-proxy/README.md

 profiler.

 When --quitquitquit is set, the admin server adds an endpoint at /quitquitquit.
-The admin server exits gracefully when it receives a POST request at /quitquitquit.
+The admin server exits gracefully when it receives a GET or POST request at /quitquitquit.

 [pprof]: https://pkg.go.dev/net/http/pprof.